programaker-project/programaker-docs/docs/tutorials/quickstart.md

 Bridges are small programs that connect the Backend to any service.
 These can be built by anyone (like a plugin) and are run from outside the Programaker servers.

 These programs are simple intermediaries between the external services APIs (like Telegram, your favorite forecast service...) and the Backend.
-Its principal function is to translate the external protocols to Plaza's one and report to the Backend.
+Its principal function is to translate the external protocols to Programaker's one and report to the Backend.

 # Develop your first Programaker program